maldoinc/wireup/docs/pages/annotations.md

 When you're injecting into code that Wireup doesn't manage (like framework route handlers), you always need annotations.
 Use either `Annotated[T, Inject(...)]` or the shorthand `Injected[T]`.

 !!! info "Why external code needs annotations"
     Inside Wireup injectables, Wireup assumes full ownership of all dependencies, so basic `Injected[T]` annotations are redundant.
-For external targets, annotations explicitly tell Wireup to handle those parameters.
+For external targets, annotations explicitly tell Wireup to handle those parameters without interfering with parameters provided by the framework or runtime.

 ## Usage Examples